Dadoum/super_.forms/README.md

 - [ ] Optional localization in code using D -version flags (by default only English is enabled, but with flag -version=Français by example you will be able to code in French)
 - [ ] Wayland support
 - [ ] WebKit view
+-
+## Problèmes connus:

+- X11 support is working only with GDC, for unknown reason.
+  (problematic file: vkxcb.d)
+-

 ## Code sample that I will try to make it work: